MAKOMO/mongo2neo4j/README.md

 ## Run the importer

-You can run the `mongo2neo4j`importer from the shell by providing at least the name of the MongoDB the data should be imported from.
+You can run the `mongo2neo4j`importer from the shell by providing at least the name of the [MongoDB](https://www.mongodb.com/) DB the data should be imported from.
 If not specified the default `neo4j` DB is targeted with the default `neo4j` user.
 It is likely that you will have to add passwords.

 ```sh
 % mongo2neo4j \